Pocket-science/MOBIS_PUBLIC/README.md

 ## Documentation
 More in depth documentation is available on ZENODO: https://zenodo.org/record/7615472#.Y-JidC8w2gQ

+## Installation and setup
+### Prerequisites
+- Node.js
+- Ionic / capactior

+- Git
+- Xcode (for iOS)
+- Android Studio (for Android)

+A Parse server (for example the one provided by Pocket Science, DIY or Back4App) is required for the app to work.
+A Firebase account for login and push notifications is required.

+### Installation

+Rename the provided .app. constant example to app.copnstnt and fill in the required fields.

+1. Clone the repository
+2. Install the dependencies
+	npm install
+3. Run the app

 ## Generic
 Provided functionalities in R 1.0:
 User login (Apple/Google/Email)